F-Aghaeipoor/DS-Titanic-Machine-Learning-from-Disaster/README.md

 # Data Science -Titanic classification

-These notebooks walk us through one of the first challenges of the Kaggle platform, the legendary Titanic ML competition (https://www.kaggle.com/c/titanic).
+<p align="justify">These notebooks walk us through one of the first challenges of the Kaggle platform, the legendary Titanic ML competition (https://www.kaggle.com/c/titanic). </p>

 This project has been prepared for educational purposes to dive into ML workflows and familiarize students with how data science problems can basically be handled .